oriane212/site/PersonalizedLanguageLearning.md

 ![Enter Letters screen](projects/LanguageLearning/imageData/test_Paloma_2.png)

 #### Further insight
-Overall, all but one participant were willing to take photos of themselves or their surroundings, particularly in the afternoon at lunchtime.
+All but one participant were willing to take photos of themselves or their surroundings, particularly in the afternoon at lunchtime.
 All but one participant developed strategies for taking photos/videos of themselves signing a two-handed sign.
 In other words, people were able to find a way to accomplish something if they were motivated enough to do so.
 However, having to prop your phone up against a cup of coffee at the table, or placing your phone temporarily on your lap while on a moving train isn't the best experience.

 Other interesting findings were: